waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Snorlax Permanence:** I assume the Snorlax I defeated on Route 12 is gone permanently.
 (Test: Return to Route 12 at (11,63) - Low Priority).
 - **Route 11 Blockage:** I assume the path east on Route 11 from the gatehouse is blocked by a Snorlax.
 (Test: Explore east from the Route 12/11 gatehouse - Low Priority).

+### C. Current Plans
+- **Route 17 Navigation:** The goal is to reach Fuchsia City by traveling south down Route 17.
+The route is split by a large body of water.
+I will prioritize exploring the western landmass first, clearing all trainers and unseen tiles, before attempting to cross the water to the eastern side.

-### C. Past Failures & Corrections Log
+### D. Past Failures & Corrections Log
-- **CRITICAL PROCESS FAILURE: Repeated WKG Protocol Violations (T37321, T37494, T37620, T37650):** The AI critique has correctly identified a persistent behavioral issue.
+- **CRITICAL PROCESS FAILURE: Repeated WKG Protocol Violations (T37321, T37494, T37620, T37650, T37800):** The AI critique has correctly identified a persistent behavioral issue.
 I repeatedly fail to follow my own core protocol of immediately documenting map transitions.
-I have deferred WKG updates multiple times (e.g., Route 12 Gatehouse, Route 13/14 connection), which corrupts my world model and leads to navigational errors.
+I have deferred WKG updates multiple times (e.g., Route 12 Gatehouse, Route 13/14 connection, Route 16/17 transition), which corrupts my world model and leads to navigational errors.
 This is a critical failure of discipline. **Correction:** ALL data management tasks (`manage_world_knowledge`, `define_map_marker`, `notepad_edit`) MUST be performed on the same turn a discovery is made.
 There are no exceptions.
 - **`wkg_inspector` Misinterpretation (T36940):** My `wkg_inspector` tool correctly identified the two exits from Route 13.
 My conclusion that it was a dead end was a failure of interpretation, not a tool bug.
 I must be more careful in analyzing tool output against game state warnings.

-## V. Future Development Ideas
-- **Route Planning Agent:** Create a new agent that analyzes the WKG for undiscovered connections or unvisited warps that are reachable from flyable locations.
-This agent would help prioritize exploration and prevent getting stuck in dead-end routes by suggesting the most promising new areas to investigate based on the current primary goal.